Saint Cloud Weather Forecast

 Article by Elijah Arellano.
 Photo by Elijah Arellano.

-March 18, 2025 – On Tuesday, Saint Cloud can expect to have a high around 46 F a low around 32 F. Winds of 10 to 20 mph from the NE will make warmest temperatures feel about 39 F and the coldest temperatures feel about 21 F. The skies throughout the day will be mainly cloudy.
-There is also a chance of snow later that night.
+March 25, 2025 – On Tuesday, Saint Cloud can expect to have a high of about 48 F and a low of about 28 F. Winds of 5 to 10 mph from the NW will make the warmest temperatures feel about 44 F and the coldest temperatures feel about 20 F. The skies throughout the will be partly cloudy.
+Wet snow or rain is possible throughout the day.

-March 21, 2025 – On Friday, Saint Cloud can expect to have a high of about 49 F and a low of about 27 F. Winds of 5 to 10 mph from the S will make the warmest temperatures feel about 45 F and the coldest temperatures feel about 19 F. The skies throughout the day will be mostly cloudy.
+March 28, 2025 – On Friday, Saint Cloud can expect to have a high of about 61 F and a low of about 38 F. Winds of 15 to 20 mph from the E will make the warmest temperatures feel about 55 F and the coldest temperatures feel about 27 F. The skies throughout day will be partly cloudy.
+Rain showers are possible in the evening.

 Recent Comments